 Jewellery is super personal.
 You really want to know the person, or be guided well.
 I love how Uberkate has a partner hint button on all its products.
 HAH.
 Use it!
 Other Australian fine jewellery makers I love can be found here.
 For statement style, check out F+H Jewellery, Jilly Marsden, Jimena Alejandra and Christie Nicholaides.
 For some fabulously fun and colourful pieces from local creatives, check out Thousand Island Dressing.

 Or if they have ALL the jewellery but nowhere to store it, Bon Maxie has you covered.

 Maybe the beauty obsessive already has all the products she could need?
 She might just need something to house them in when travelling.
-I bought the Bekka May beauty bag this year and haven’t looked back.
+I bought the Bekka May beauty bag (PRE COVID).

 Think outside the square at your local bottle shop.
 If they love a gin, whiskey or beer, look for a boutique craft offering.
 The Gin Queen is my go-to on what’s new or noteworthy with gins from around corner and around the world.
 If they love Champagne, buy their fave or something they may not have tried before.
 The Bubble Diva is my go-to (and she offers Champagne Masterclasses).
 A good independent bottle shop can also offer up great suggestions.
 Bundle it with some Recoverthol and Sip Bubbles.

 Need to send a boozy gift?
 Cocktail Porter has you covered.
 I was gifted a Cocktail Porter box last year and then paid that gift forward, sending quite a few boxes throughout the year to clients, staff and friends.